 It is not possible to place an accurate dollar value on the special execution or on the research services the investment manager receives from dealers effecting transactions in portfolio securities.
 The allocation of transactions to obtain additional research services allows the investment manager to supplement its own research and analysis activities and to receive the views and information of individuals and research staffs from many securities firms.
-The receipt of these products and services does not reduce the investment manager's research activities in providing investment advice to the Fund.
+The receipt of these products and services does not reduce the investment advice to the Fund.